 Local Church Membership Enables Decision Making Together

 The church is not a static thing in the New Testament.
-There are constantly shifts, controversies, and opportunities that need to be addressed.
+There are constant shifts, controversies, and opportunities that need to be addressed.
 Church membership aids in these required decisions.

 In Matthew 18:15-17, Jesus says that one decision, a particularly difficult one, that requires the church’s input is that of church discipline.